paulbuiqg/houselec/README.md

 ## How to use

 - Go to the repo root directory
-- Install required libraries: `pip install -r requirements.txt`
+- Download and install packages: `pip install -r requirements.txt`
+- Install local package: `pip install -e .`
 - Run: `python3 houselec/main.py`
 - For unit testing, run: `pytest`